-Method Aim Date Letters/emails to statutory To inform specific consultees about the 26 th October 2009 consultees held on process and to seek views on the Core on database Strategy Preferred Options (as stated in the SCI).
-Letters/emails to non As above Early November statutory consultees held on 2009 database Leaflets The leaflet explained the Council's 26 th October on preferred approach in terms of a spatial strategy and policies.
+Method Aim Date Letters/emails to statutory consultees held on database To inform specific consultees about the process and to seek views on the Core Strategy Preferred Options (as stated in the SCI).
+26 th October 2009 on Letters/emails to non statutory consultees held on database As above Early November 2009 Leaflets The leaflet explained the Council's preferred approach in terms of a spatial strategy and policies.
 It advertised the consultation arrangements and further public meetings.
-This was made available in all libraries and Council Customer Information Points Short presentation to Public To inform lead Members and the public Week beginning Township Committees about the process and to seek views on June 2009 Township Committees the Core Strategy vision, issues and Julic 2003 options. opacino.
-Leaflets sent out to To publicise the consultation and to ask November cycle Township meetings key groups/organisations attending the • Township Committee to pass on information and distribute leaflets.
-Dublic Mostings/Modeshops These were the main public meetings November 2000 Public Meetings/Workshops Across the borough These were the main public meetings used to explain and discuss the November 2009 Across the borough Preferred Options (see table below). and January 2010 Major article in Council This contained the same information as Delivered late magazine 'Local matters' on the published leaflet and the October / early and geams are an income magazine was distributed to homes and November 2009 businesses within the Borough.
-Posters advertising the These were posted in public buildings, October, Preferred Options shopping centres etc to increase November consultation awareness of the consultation.
-Full documents at To inform the wider community about the Council offices and process and to seek responses on the libraries Core Strategy vision, issues and options and provide an alternative to electronic access (as stated in the SCI). access (as stated in the SCI).
-Press release and To maximise awareness of the November & advertisement to local consultation with local residents across October 2009 media (Rochdale Observer, the Borough.
-A follow up press release Middleton Guardian, was published advertisining an Heywood Advertiser) extension to the consultation period. also carried out for the same reason.
+This was made available in all libraries and Council Customer Information Points 26 th October on Short presentation to Public Township Committees To inform lead Members and the public about the process and to seek views on the Core Strategy vision, issues and options.
+Week beginning June 2009 Leaflets sent out to Township meetings To publicise the consultation and to ask key groups/organisations attending the Township Committee to pass on information and distribute leaflets.
+November cycle Public Meetings/Workshops Across the borough These were the main public meetings used to explain and discuss the Preferred Options (see table below).
+November 2009 and January 2010 Major article in Council magazine 'Local matters' This contained the same information as on the published leaflet and the magazine was distributed to homes and businesses within the Borough.
+Delivered late October / early November 2009 Posters advertising the Preferred Options consultation These were posted in public buildings, shopping centres etc to increase awareness of the consultation.
+October, November Full documents at Council offices and libraries To inform the wider community about the process and to seek responses on the Core Strategy vision, issues and options and provide an alternative to electronic access (as stated in the SCI).
+Press release and advertisement to local media (Rochdale Observer, Middleton Guardian, Heywood Advertiser) To maximise awareness of the consultation with local residents across the Borough.
+A follow up press release was published advertising an extension to the consultation period. also carried out for the same reason.
 An example of the press release can be found in Appendix 24.
-Information on website To increase ease of access and 26 October maximise distribution of the information ongoing (as stated in the SCI).
-33 Online and paper based To provide additional ways of capturing 26 October 2009 questionnaire produced issues of local residents. to January 2010
+November & October 2009 Information on website To increase ease of access and maximise distribution of the information (as stated in the SCI).
+26 October ongoing Online and paper based questionnaire produced To provide additional ways of capturing issues of local residents.
+26 October 2009 to January 2010

-Method Aim Date

-Consultation Portal Linked to the Council's web site this 26 October 2009

-consultation portal provides an to January 2010

-interactive way for people to read and

-make comments against any part of the

-Core Strategy.
-It also allows users to

-read other people's comments and keep

-up to date with the progress.

-Translation Service.
-Anyone who requires the document in 26 October to

-large print or in Braille or who wishes to January 2010.

-raise questions about the documents

-can rely on a translation service.
+Method Aim Date Consultation Portal Linked to the Council's web site this consultation portal provides an interactive way for people to read and make comments against any part of the Core Strategy.
+It also allows users to read other people's comments and keep 26 October 2009 to January 2010 Translation Service. up to date with the progress.Anyone who requires the document in large print or in Braille or who wishes to raise questions about the documents can rely on a translation service.
+26 October to January 2010.

-^{} Delivery problems with the company responsible for distributing the 'Local Matters' magazine meant that some households in parts of Heywood and Middleton did not receive their copy or at least not at the start of the consultation period as expected.
+Delivery problems with the company responsible for distributing the 'Local Matters' magazine meant that some households in parts of Heywood and Middleton did not receive their copy or at least not at the start of the consultation period as expected.
 In addition, growing interest in proposals affecting Middleton and South Heywood was felt to justify further consultation and debate.
 Consequently the consultation period was extended from 7th December to 29th January 2010.
 See letter to consultees dated 2nd December 2009 art Appendix 31